How to Choose a Landlord-Friendly State

 Idaho, Indiana, and Ohio are examples of states allowing property owners to sell or transfer ownership of their assets with low or no wealth-related taxes.
 On the other hand, New York, Maine, and Vermont tack extra tax obligations onto property owners who inherit or are gifted property to use as business assets.

-6. Demand for rental property
+6. Demand for rental properties

 Landowners should evaluate the local rental market before purchasing rental property in any state.
 This evaluation should include demand for rental properties, operating costs, and rental rates.